Skip to content

 (If you like this content, click here to subscribe for more.)

-Are major EDA vendors building walled gardens that make it harder for smaller companies to compete or innovate?
+Recent announcements from major EDA vendors have reignited a familiar concern across the chiplet ecosystem: Are they building walled gardens that make it harder for smaller companies to compete or innovate?
+These moves are reshaping where value concentrates in chiplet programs, and which capabilities traditional EDA doesn't provide.

-What the EDA vendors are doing
+What the leading EDA vendors are doing

 Across partner programs, technical roadmaps, and ecosystem announcements, a consistent pattern is emerging.